 He holds a J.D. from Yale Law School and an A.B. in computer science from Harvard College.
 Before law school, he worked a programmer for Microsoft; after graduation, he clerked for a federal appellate judge.
-He is an affiliated fellow of the Yale Information Society Project.
+He is a board member at Creative Commons and an affiliated fellow of the Yale Information Society Project.
 He previously taught at New York Law School, Georgetown, and the University of Maryland.

 He has been blogging since 2000 at the Laboratorium (laboratorium.net) and tweets @jtlg@mastodon.lawprofs.org.
 His home page is at james.grimmelmann.net.